The dandelion’s pallid tube

 - Add time indicators.

 The code that I have implemented is in the appendix.
-I am sure that it can be written in more professional way and suggestions to improve it are always welcome.
+I am sure that it can be written in a more professional way and suggestions to improve it are always welcome.

 %matplotlib inline import numpy as np import cv2 from matplotlib import pyplot as plt